rodrigocandidodev/frontend-react-todolist/README.md

 # Front-end of To Do List Application

-Front-end developed in ReactJS of a to-do list application
+Front-end of To Do List App developed with ReactJS.
+The Back-end of this app is made with NodeJS.